ihc4bc/projectpage_amirakbarnejad/index.md

 thereby unboxing the blackbox of deep learning [8].
 Existing theoretical works put strict assumptions on a neural network to make it equivalent to a Gaussian process.
 Accommodating those theoretical assumptions is hard in recent deep architectures, and those theoretical conditions need refinement as new deep architectures emerge.
-We proposed a method that - given a neural network - adopts knowledge distillation to finds a GP which is equivalent to the neural network.
+We proposed a method that - given a neural network - adopts knowledge distillation to find a GP which is equivalent to the neural network.
 Since GP is a white-box model, the obtained GPs can provide insights about the underlying decision mechanisms of the given neural network.
-Our method called GPEX showed promissing results and was published in NeurIPS 2023 conference [2], and is available as a python package [13] with online documentation [14].
+Our method called GPEX showed promising results and was published in NeurIPS 2023 conference [2], and is available as a python package [13] with online documentation [14].

 # Sec 2.
 The Initial Prediction Problem
 OncotypeDX test is a genomic assay for specific cohorts of breast cancer patients.